Aerendir/component-value-objects/README.md

                     prefix: SerendipityHQ\Component\ValueObjects
                     is_bundle: false

-To use the custom mapping types, you have to manually register them.
+To use the Doctrine's custom mapping types, you have to manually register them.

 If you are using Symfony, read [Registering custom Mapping Types](https://symfony.com/doc/current/doctrine/dbal.html#registering-custom-mapping-types)